When you are working on your own then the January blues can hit hard. Here are a few ways I have learnt to deal with them in recent years.

 WFH – a brilliant antidote to the January blues

 Working in an office in January can be horrible.
 Having to leave and return home when it’s still dark, getting wet and cold on the commute.

 In contrast, working from home in January can be an absolute joy.
 If I have no zoom calls then I wear my warmest and fluffiest daytime jammies.
 And yes I have different categories of pyjamas!

 If it is horrendous weather and I’m not doing detailed design work then I am in bed on my laptop. 😎

 This has been my mantra for many Januarys.
 Including this one.

-For many people January is a clean slate with fresh opportunities.
+For many people, January is a clean slate with fresh opportunities.
 This is something I struggle with.
-I think it might be the pressure to start the year in an amazing way.
-But I know some people find this idea really helpful.
-Just on case you are one of these people but you year has got off to a faltering start then you are in the clear.
+I think it might be the pressure to start the year amazingly.
+But I know some people find this idea helpful.
+Just in case you are one of these people but your year has got off to a faltering start then you are in the clear.